-Approved by UFA Board: April 18, 2017 Policy distributed: April 27, 2017 Page 7 of 13 --- --------------
+Approved by UFA Board: April 18, 2017 Dog 7 of 12 Policy distributed: April 27, 2017 Page 7 of 13

-UNIFIED FIRE AUTHORITY

-Rules, Policies and Procedures

-Volume IIChapter 2Section 10

-UFA Operational Policies Finance Business Travel
+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume II Chapter 2 Section 10 UFA Operational Policies Finance Business Travel and Procedures

-5.1 Conference registration, when possible, should be paid by the Coordinator.
+- 5.1 Conference registration, when possible, should be paid by the Coordinator.
 When paying by UFA Purchasing Card or personal credit card, copies of conference registration information shall be forwarded to the Coordinator.
 A check can also be issued by the Finance Division.
-The Finance Division will not issue a registration check unless the M.R. includes the registration form with all fees associated with the class/course/event indicated.

-5.1.1 Attendees will submit a brief report of the conference proceedings upon their return.
+The Finance Division will not issue a registration check unless the M.R. includes the registration form with all fees associated with the class/course/event indicated. - 5.1.1 Attendees will submit a brief report of the conference proceedings upon their return.